amosproj/amos2021ss07-bike-nest/Backend/README.md

 The easy approach is to:
 - Stop the container execution
-- rebuild all jars using `gradlew bootJar jar`
+- rebuild all jars using `gradlew assemble`
 - rebuild all containers using `docker-compose build` or `docker-compose -f docker-compose-debug.yml build`
 - start the containers up using the **docker-compose up** command from above

 It is possible to only rebuild a single container by executing `docker-compose build {NAME}`

+For convenience there are the shellscripts run-debug.sh and run-release.sh, that will execute all the necessary command to get the backend fully running.

 ## Debugging